 - A. Moratorium: During the effective period of this Ordinance, no application for permit will be accepted, no consideration of any application for permit will be made, and no permit will be issued by the City for the establishment, expansion, or modification of any logistics facilities within the City (unless subject to an Exemption or Exception as provided below) until this Ordinance has expired or has been repealed according to applicable law.
 Further, all processing of existing applications for permits for the establishment, expansion, or modification of logistics facilities shall be suspended immediately. - B. Exemptions: the Ordinance shall not apply to the following: - 1.
-The annual renewal of an existing business license, any permits necessary for the routine maintenance of the buildings or sites, or any permits necessary for repairs required due to an emergency or to protect the public health, safety, and welfare shall not be considered issuance of a permit. - 2.
-Tenant improvements for current tenants within an existing building, provided the tenant improvements would not otherwise be considered an expansion or modification of the facility.

-- 3. Any logistics facility with a vested property right. - 4.
-Any logistics facility with 5 or fewer loading doors. - 5.
-Any new use within a Planned Industrial Area, provided that the use is not a hazardous materials facility, a truck yard, or a container storage facility. - 6.
-Any new or renewed lease agreement: - i.
-For an existing logistics facility within a Planned Industrial Area; or - ii.
-For a term not to exceed 7 years for an existing logistics facility anywhere else in the City. - iii.
-This exemption shall not apply to new or renewed lease agreements for hazardous materials facilities, truck yards, or container storage facilities. - 7.
+The annual renewal of an existing business license, any permits necessary for minor changes, remodeling, or alterations consisting of cosmetic upgrades, routine maintenance of the buildings or sites, or repair, replacement or enhancement of damaged or outdated building components or areas. or any permits necessary for repairs required due to an emergency or to protect the public health, safety, and welfare shall not be considered issuance of a permit. - 2.
+Tenant improvements for current tenants within an existing building, provided the tenant improvements would not otherwise be considered an expansion or modification of the facility. - 3.
+Any logistics facility with a vested property right. - 4.
+Any logistics facility with 5 or fewer truck loading doors.
+This exemption does not apply to hazardous materials facilities, truck yards, or container storage facilities, or to a facility that abuts a sensitive use. - 5.
+Any new or renewed lease agreement, provided that the term does not exceed 7 years.
+This exemption does not apply to hazardous materials facilities, truck yards, or container storage facilities, or to a facility that abuts a sensitive use. - 6.
+Any new or renewed lease agreement for a logistics facility located within a Planned Industrial Area.
+This exemption does not apply to hazardous materials facilities, truck yards, or container storage facilities. - 7.
 Big box stores.